-When we split the sample in "expansion" and "recession" regimes, either on the basis of the official chronology or applying the ETVAR approach to our two cyclical indicators, for both regimes we obtain IRFs broadly similar to those estimated for the full sample but generally less precise.

-Under the recession regime, the response of private GDP is larger and more prompt; the cumulative multiplier is also stronger.
+When we split the sample in "expansion" and "recession" regimes, either on the basis of the official chronology or applying the ETVAR approach, the regime-specific IRFs are broadly similar to those estimated for the full sample but generally less precise.
+Under the recession regime, the response of private GDP is larger and more prompt; the cumulative multiplier is also stronger on average.
 However, the confidence bands of the estimates are relatively large, and the difference in the median across regimes is not statistically significant.
+Only using a more parsimonious model and the private GDP growth rate as indicator of cyclical conditions the differences across regimes are statistically significant.